 VI.
-Evaluating students' knowledge and ability to defend good scientific practice https://path2integrity.eu/limesurvey/ index.php/714871?newtest=Y&lang=en https://path2integrity.eu/limesurvey/
+Evaluating what students know about conducting research and how they defend good scientific practice https://path2integrity.eu/limesurvey/index.php/714871?newtest=Y&lang=en

-Over the lifetime of the project, the Path2Integrity learning card programme additionally includes one card each for pre- and post-testing (S0 and S9).
-If you prefer to evaluate without the cards, you can use the following two links (Fig. 9):
+The P2ILC programme additionally includes one card each for pre- and post-testing (S0 and S9).
+If you prefer to evaluate without the cards, you can use the following two links: